GLOBAL MARKETS-Stocks spooked, bonds rally on downbeat Fed

 Market sentiment also took a hit as new coronavirus infections in the United States showed a slight increase after five weeks of declines, only part of which was attributed to more testing.

-Eric Toner, a senior scholar at the Johns Hopkins Center for Health Security said that "There is a new wave coming in parts of the country.
-It's small and it's distant so far, but its coming."
+Eric Toner, a senior scholar at the Johns Hopkins Center for Health Security, said "There is a new wave coming in parts of the country.
+It's small and it's distant so far, but it's coming."

-The prospect of super-low rates for longer had been a boon for gold overnight, but it too had run into selling in Asia, slipping to $1,728 an ounce XAU=.
+The prospect of super-low rates for longer had been a boon for gold overnight, but it too had run into selling in Asia and had slipped to $1,726 an ounce XAU= ahead of U.S. trading.
 GOL/

 Oil prices also turned lower amid renewed concerns about demand and after U.S. data showed crude inventories had risen to record highs.
 O/R